dgaydukov/cert-aws/sa/files/sa.md

 # view change history, you should provider resource_id from previous call
 aws configservice get-resource-config-history --resource-type=AWS::EC2::VPC --resource-id={RESOURCE_ID}
 ```
+There are 2 ways you can enforce some rule (for example make sure SG won't open port 22):
+* use config to record changes - once change detected - use SNS+lambda to modify SG
+* use CloudWatch Event rule + CloudTrail to monitor changes - once found invoke lambda to modify SG

 ###### CloudTrail
 CT - service that logs activity of your aws account (who made request, what params were passed, when and so on..).
 It's useful for compliance, when you need to ensure that only certain rules have ever been applied.